 Throughout the season, CSO distributes nearly 600 free tickets to area students and raises funds to subsidize Masterpiece concert admission for students.
 We also further subsidize Matinee and Holiday concert tickets, hoping to encourage entire families to attend these family-friendly performances and help nurture a new generation of concert-goers.

 A wonderful opportunity for younger children to see, touch, and even try the instruments of the orchestra!
 The petting zoo is part of our matinee pre-concert activities, musical story times, and other events throughout the year.

 CSO partners with local high school music programs to provide volunteer musicians, who demonstrate a variety of instruments provided by Niemann & Sons Music and WYOMusic.

-Musical story time events are specifically tailored toward students in pre-kindergarten through 3rd grade, but we welcome children of all ages to come enjoy these free performances!
+Musical story times are free events tailored toward students in pre-kindergarten through 3rd grade, but we welcome children of all ages to come enjoy these free performances!

 During these events, master storyteller Aaron Sommer will read a children’s storybook, accompanied by CSO musicians.
 It’s also not uncommon to find yourself singing, dancing, working on story-related crafts, and enjoying a Musical Instrument Petting Zoo, too.
-Recent story time performances have included “Ferdinand the Bull” with CSO ConcertMaster Stacy Lesartre, “The Three Little Pigs” with violin and cello, and “Peter and the Wolf” with woodwind quintet.
+Recent story time performances have included “Neverland” with woodwind quintet and “The Ugly Duckling” with string trio.